garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/connecting-to-blob.md

 Following the above criteria, follow the [Setting up DNS Private Resolver](./setting-up-dns-private-resolver.md) guide to access the DNS Private Zones.

-After you have successfully setup the DNS Private Resolver, follow the [Connecting to Storage Account](./connecting-to-storage-account.md) guide to configure the storage account.
+After successfully setting up the DNS Private Resolver, follow the [Connecting to Storage Account](./connecting-to-storage-account.md) guide to configure the storage account.

 Now follow the below steps to access the Blob Storage on your DevBox: